xenon615/bevy_trebuchet/Readme.md

 # bevy_trebuchet
 ### Bevy crate for creation  of an ancient siege weapon known as a trebuchet.

+## Why
+I decided to make a trebuchet from the [Project](https://github.com/xenon615/siege) as a crate.
+Why ?
+May be for convenience, may be for learning how to make crates, IDK :) .

 ![Trebuchet](img/image1.png)
 ## Video
 [![Watch the video](https://img.youtube.com/vi/K_OJGsxl0fk/maxresdefault.jpg)](https://youtu.be/K_OJGsxl0fk)